 I had such an amazing time in England this trip.
-First of all, I got to hang with my family, which was a gigantic treat.
 And I got to travel around the country a bit more than usual.
 I went to Durham for the first time, which is so beautiful.
 Super English and very civilized (by which I mean they had fish and chip shops, cake shops, tons of well-stocked Oxfams, decent Cadbury’s chocolate, PG Tips and great Indian food).

 And I had my debut performance in gorgeous Newcastle which I am horrified to report I had never been to before, and which I was surprised to find at least as beautiful as (famously beautiful) Bath.
 Prior to this visit, the only associations I had were coal (as per the saying “Like taking coals to Newcastle”), beer (Newcastle Brown Ale) and factories.
 Besides which, it’s worth going there for the accent alone, which is hands down IMO the most beautiful accent in all of Great Britain.
 I was asking directions just to hear it over and over again.
 And I got to play with the Peter Gilligan Trio which was really fun at a wonderful venue called The Cherry Tree.
 I have to keep reminding myself how lucky I am to play with all these great people all over the world.